A Style Guide for Students Writing Papers and Reports

 Typesetting mathematics is a traditional strength of TeX.
 However, it is optimised for the more traditional kind of maths, where, besides a small number of predefined functions, people use single-letter variable and function names.
 In such a context it is customary to interpret a string like “abc” as the product of three variables “a”, “b” and “c”.

 In our discipline we use a lot of multi-letter function and variable names, as we are used to from programming.
 Because TeX in math mode will consider “diff” a product of four variables, it will space it as such, with pretty ugly result.
-To avoid this, use the following rules:
+To avoid this, use the following rules: Simple rule: Don't put words (of more than one letter) in pure math mode.

-And finally a nice example (from the Unix fortune cookie program):
+And finally a nice example (from the Unix fortune cookie program)

 Rules for Writers: